Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 ### Underestimate

-The story of the Mars Observer is a mega-example.
+QA doesn't deliver and thus is the first item to spare on individually, teamly or corporate.

+this may pass or not as with the poor Mars Climate Observer.
 LINK!

 ###  Formality vs. Informality